 - 6.SS.1.
-Building upon skills learned in previous grades, the student learns the skills to complete the following tasks, completing each task with relative ease by the end of 6th grade. - A. The student can identify a statement based on an objective understanding of truth versus a statement based on a subjective understanding of truth.
-HC - B. The student can form an argument about what a primary source document is saying and cite in-text evidence to support the argument.
-HC - C. The student can make arguments about civilizations that left little or no written record, using archeological evidence, including identifying elements of the Oceti Sakowin (including select standards from Oceti Sakowin Essential Understandings 1-5) culture through oral traditions, written accounts, and primary source information.
-HCE - D. The student can write a narrative essay of 4-5 paragraphs on a historical event based on class notes.
-H - E. The student can write an informative essay of 4-5 paragraphs on a historical figure based on class notes.
-H - F. The student can write a persuasive paragraph based on class notes, including a topic sentence, supporting evidence from history and class, and clear attempts to explain how the evidence proves the topic sentence.
-HCE - 6.SS.2.
 Building upon skills learned in previous grades, the student learns the skills to complete the following tasks, completing each task with relative ease by the end of 6th grade. - A. The student can read a map using a compass rose with the ordinal directions.
 G - B. The student can state the similarities and differences between a modern and historical map of the same region.
-HG - The student can identify the elements of information and distinguish between different regions. - The student can successfully select the appropriate maps for different uses. - C. The student can identify the six essential elements of geography: spatial terms, places and regions, physical systems, human systems, environment and society, and the uses of geography.
-G
+G - C. The student can state what a graph or chart indicates about geographic information, including rainfall, elevation, temperature, and population density.
+G - D. The student can identify a statement based on an objective understanding of truth versus a statement based on a subjective understanding of truth.
+HC - E. The student can form an argument about what a primary source document is saying and cite in-text evidence to support the argument.
+HC - F. The student can make arguments about civilizations that left little or no written record, using archeological evidence, including identifying elements of the Oceti Sakowin (including select standards from Oceti Sakowin Essential Understandings 1-5) culture through oral traditions, written accounts, and primary source information.
+HCE - G. The student can write a narrative essay of 4-5 paragraphs on a historical event based on class notes.
+H - H. The student can write an informative essay of 4-5 paragraphs on a historical figure based on class notes.
+H - 1.
+The student can write a persuasive paragraph based on class notes, including a topic sentence, supporting evidence from history and class, and clear attempts to explain how the evidence proves the topic sentence.
+HCE